Paul Pierce: College career

-Pierce spent three years at Kansas between 1995 and 1998.
-He earned honorable mention All-Big Eight honors and was selected second team Freshman All-American by Basketball Weekly.
+Pierce spent three years at the University of Kansas between 1995 and 1998.
+He earned honorable mention All-Big Eight honors and was selected second-team Freshman All-American by Basketball Weekly.
 He was also honored as the Big Eight Co-Freshman of the Year with Colorado's Chauncey Billups.
 During the summer of 1996, Pierce earned a spot on the roster of the USA's Under 22 team and helped the United States go undefeated in the World Championship-qualifying tournament in Puerto Rico.
-As a sophomore, Pierce captured the first of two Big 12 Conference tournament Most Valuable Player awards after averaging 21.7 points and guiding Kansas to the inaugural tournament championship.
+As a sophomore with the Jayhawks, Pierce captured the first of two Big 12 Conference tournament Most Valuable Player awards after averaging 21.7 points and guiding Kansas to the inaugural tournament championship.

 As a junior in 1997–98, Pierce won Most Valuable Player honors in both the Preseason NIT and the Big 12 Conference tournament.
 He was selected First Team All-Big 12 Conference by both the AP and Coaches, and was named Associated Press First Team All-American and a finalist for the 1998 John Wooden and Naismith awards.
 He scored 777 points as a junior—the fifth-most single-season point total in Jayhawks history.
 He ranks as the fifth-leading scorer in Kansas history (1,786 points) and 11th on the all-time rebounds list (676).

 Pierce left the University of Kansas following his junior season and entered the 1998 NBA draft.